open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/exporters.md

 composer require open-telemetry/exporter-zipkin
 ```

-Update the example to use the Zipkin exporter and to send data to your zipkin
+Update the example to use the Zipkin exporter and to send data to your Zipkin
 backend:

 ```php